 Maintenance Mode - When you set Elementor's Maintenance Mode on, it will make your site tell search engines that your site is temporarily down for maintenance.
 It does so by sending the temporary maintenance response (HTTP 503).
 This way, search engines know to come back a short time later to check again if the site is already online.

-9 New Free & Pro Maintenance Mode Templates
+9 Free & Pro Maintenance Mode & Coming Soon Page Templates

-To help you get a jumpstart on using the new feature, we are releasing 9 new and stunning maintenance mode & coming soon templates.
-Check them out:
+To help you get a jumpstart on using the new feature, we are releasing 9 new and stunning maintenance mode & coming soon page templates.